Accreditation and Standards

 SARA

 Lake Region State College has a comprehensive online program offering courses and complete degree programs.
 Online courses and degrees are available to out-of-state students based on state authorization.
-State and federal laws require authorization for colleges and universities to offer online courses and degree programs in states other than their own.
+Colleges and universities must have state and federal authorization to offer online courses and degree programs outside their home state.
 The list of NC-SARA-approved states is available on the Online & Distance Learning page of the LRSC website.